CiscoDevNet/terraform-provider-intersight/website/docs/r/server_profile_template.html.markdown

 * `config_context`:(HashMap) - The configuration state and results of the last configuration operation.
 This complex property has following sub-properties:
   + `config_state`:(string)(ReadOnly) Indicates a profile's configuration deploying state.
 Values -- Assigned, Not-assigned, Associated, Pending-changes, Out-of-sync, Validating, Configuring, Failed.
   + `config_state_summary`:(string)(ReadOnly) Indicates a profile's configuration deploying state.
-Values -- Assigned, Not-assigned, Associated, InConsistent, Validating, Configuring, Failed, Activating, UnConfiguring.* `None` - The default state is none.* `Not-assigned` - Server is not assigned to the profile.* `Assigned` - Server is assigned to the profile and the configurations are not yet deployed.* `Preparing` - Preparing to deploy the configuration.* `Validating` - Profile validation in progress.* `Configuring` - Profile deploy operation is in progress.* `UnConfiguring` - Server is unassigned and config cleanup is in progress.* `Analyzing` - Profile changes are being analyzed.* `Activating` - Configuration is being activated at the endpoint.* `Inconsistent` - Profile is inconsistent with the endpoint configuration.* `Associated` - The profile configuration has been applied to the endpoint and no inconsistencies have been detected.* `Failed` - The last action on the profile has failed.* `Not-complete` - Config import operation on the profile is not complete.* `Waiting-for-resource` - Waiting for the resource to be allocated for the profile.* `Partially-deployed` - The profile configuration has been applied on a subset of endpoints.
+Values -- Assigned, Not-assigned, Associated, InConsistent, Validating, Configuring, Failed, Activating, UnConfiguring.* `None` - The default state is none.* `Not-assigned` - Server is not assigned to the profile.* `Assigned` - Server is assigned to the profile and the configurations are not yet deployed.* `Preparing` - Preparing to deploy the configuration.* `Validating` - Profile validation in progress.* `Evaluating` - Policy edit configuration change evaluation in progress.* `Configuring` - Profile deploy operation is in progress.* `UnConfiguring` - Server is unassigned and config cleanup is in progress.* `Analyzing` - Profile changes are being analyzed.* `Activating` - Configuration is being activated at the endpoint.* `Inconsistent` - Profile is inconsistent with the endpoint configuration.* `Associated` - The profile configuration has been applied to the endpoint and no inconsistencies have been detected.* `Failed` - The last action on the profile has failed.* `Not-complete` - Config import operation on the profile is not complete.* `Waiting-for-resource` - Waiting for the resource to be allocated for the profile.* `Partially-deployed` - The profile configuration has been applied on a subset of endpoints.
   + `config_type`:(string)(ReadOnly) The type of configuration running on the profile.
 Since profile deployments can configure multiple different settings, configType indicates which type of configuration is currently in progress.
   + `control_action`:(string) System action to trigger the appropriate workflow.
 Values -- No_op, ConfigChange, Deploy, Unbind.
   + `error_state`:(string) Indicates a profile's error state.
 Values -- Validation-error (Static validation error), Pre-config-error (Runtime validation error), Config-error (Runtime configuration error).